AndyVN2000/task-flow/README.md

 ./mvnw clean test
 ```

+Only compiles main and test code along with running tests.
+Practically a subset of operations done with `mvn clean install`.

-Runs my test classes and JaCoCo plugin will generate a report on its code coverage found at `target\site\jacoco\index.html`.
+JaCoCo plugin will generate a report on its code coverage found at `target\site\jacoco\index.html`.

 ## Relevant tutorials